-The Foundation awards grants to entities designated as tax-exempt according to Internal Revenue Code Section 501(c)(3) and to state and other public colleges and universities.
+The Foundation awards grants to entities designated as tax-exempt according to Internal Revenue Code Section 501(c)(3) and to public libraries and state and other public colleges and universities.
 The Foundation accepts grant proposals from persons of any race, color, creed, age, sex, disability, and national or ethnic origin.

 The Foundation will not award grants to: